Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 - You can cast the [[Shield]] spell without expending a spell slot.
 Once you do, you can't do it again until you finish a short or long rest.

 # Unwavering Defences
 Starting at 6th level, your patron is becoming stronger.
 While you are possessed by your patron, you can cast the [[Shield]] spell as a reaction without expending spell slots.
-Additionally, while you are possessed, you gain temporary hit points equal to half of your base health.
+Additionally, while you are possessed, you gain temporary hit points equal to your warlock level + Charisma modifier.

 # Weakly Step
 Starting at 6th level, when you have at least two levels of exhaustion, you gain the following benefits: